 Five Great Historical sites in Catalonia

 For history buffs, Catalonia is a real treasure chest!
-Through its history, the region has been invaded by and home to Iberian tribes, Greeks, Romans, Vikings, Visigoths, Moors and more.
+Throughout its history, the region has been invaded by and is home to Iberian tribes, Greeks, Romans, Vikings, Visigoths, Moors, and more.
 A few of these left visible marks that remain to this day.
-Especially the Romans, diligent “constructionists” as they were, left their mark.
-None greater than…
+Especially the Romans, diligent “constructionists” as they were, left their mark, including:

 The city of Tarragona, or Tarraco as it was named by the Romans, was the Roman stronghold on the Iberian Peninsula.
 Built around the time of Emperor Domitian (1st century AD), the ruins of the circus are among the most well-preserved outside of Rome.
 The arena once held about 30,000 spectators, and it is a unique place to lose yourself in history.

 With a plethora of medieval towns in the region, picking out one for special mention is not easy!
-We land on Besalú, as the location on the banks of the Fluviá River with an access across an angled Romanesque bridge, gives the town an edge on “the competition”.
-The town held an important role in the early middle ages with Wilfred the Hairy (yes, that’s really his name!), seen as the unifier of Catalonia, was a count of Besalú.
+We land on Besalú, as the location on the banks of the Fluviá River with access across an angled Romanesque bridge, gives the town an edge on “the competition”.
+The town held an important role in the early Middle Ages with Wilfred the Hairy (yes, that’s really his name!), seen as the unifier of Catalonia, was a count of Besalú.

 The peak of Pedraforca, at 2,506 meters, is the highest of the Pre-Pyrenees.
-We recommend a route that starts on the parking of Mirador del Gresolet (1,530 m) and takes you to the very top, a good kilometre higher – a round trip that takes about 5 hours for an experienced hiker.
-The view from the top is, as you can imagine, spectacular!
+We recommend a route that starts on the parking of Mirador del Gresolet (1,530 m) and takes you to the very top, a good kilometre higher.
+This is a round trip that takes about 5 hours for an experienced hiker.
+The view from the top is spectacular!

 Difficulty: Medium/High.
-The route takes you through some tough terrain with some easy climbing towards the top (no extra equipment needed), and it’s not recommended for the inexperienced.
+The route takes you through some tough terrain with some easy climbing towards the top (no extra equipment needed).
+It’s not recommended for the inexperienced.